Sami-Aml/flexistrive-website/content/pages/data-deletion.md

       us an email](mailto:contact@flexistrive.com)

-      Thank you for playing Space Runner!
+      Thank you for playing our games!

       © FlexStrive.
 All rights reserved.